 Remove from outBitstream all SEI NAL units that contain scalable nesting SEI messages with sn_subpic_flag equal to 1 and none of the sn_subpic_idx[ j ] values for j from 0 to sn_num_subpics_minus1, inclusive, is equal to any of the subpicIdxTarget[ i ] values for the layers in the multiSubpicLayers.

+When at least one VCL NAL unit has been removed by step 2, remove from outBitstream all SEI NAL units that contain scalable nesting SEI messages with sn_subpic_flag equal to 0.

 If some external means not specified in this Specification is available to provide replacement parameter sets for the sub-bitstream outBitstream, replace all parameter sets with the replacement parameter sets.
 Otherwise, when SLI SEI messages are present in inBitstream, the following ordered steps apply applies: